vitessio/website/content/en/docs/reference/features/topology-service.md

 When running an environment with multiple cells, it is essential to first create and configure your global topology service.
 Then define each local topology service to the global topology.
-As mentioned perviously, the global and local topology service can reside on the same or sperate implementation of etcd, zookeeper, or consul.
+As mentioned previously, the global and local topology service can reside on the same or separate implementation of etcd, zookeeper, or consul.
 At a higher level overview:

 * Create or locate an existing instance of etcd, zookeeper, or consul for the global topology service.
 * Use vtctl client commands to initialize the global topology service, providing the global topology implementation, and root directory.
-  NOTE: for best practices the root dir should be set to `/vitess/global`.
+  NOTE: for best practices the root dir should be set to `/vitess/global` (on consul this should be `vitess/global`).
 * (Optional) For each cell create an instance of etcd, zookeeper, or consul for the local topology service.
 This step is optional as you may use the existing implementation used by the global topology service.
 If you create a new local